 All were inconclusive.
 My gyno finally diagnosed it a year after my divorce as endometriosis through a laparoscopy procedure.
 Sure enough, I had grade 3-4 endometriosis, which he could only remove the portions not affecting major organs.
 Having an answer was only part of the prognosis.
 The other part is dealing with it.
 He wanted me to do lupron for 6 months.

 I did it for one month, and could not handle the side effects, especially the depression.
 I went manic during that month, and often thought of suicide.
 The other side effects didn't help either.
-I ended the Lupron treatment after also realizing how much Lupron can cause bone density loss.
+I ended the Lupron treatment after also realising how much Lupron can cause bone density loss.

 Having the severe depression plus coming from a family with genetic bone issues, I decided that it was too dangerous for me to continue it.
 After ending the lupron treatment, I felt much more grounded and a little happier, but my hormones are still out of balance.